Czech-IT/Czech-IT.github.io/index.md

 ---
+title: Czech-IT!
-title: Czech-IT! - A linguistic corpus of Czech learners acquiring Italian
+description: Linguistic corpus of native Czech learners acquiring Italian language
 ---
 ## Introducing Czech-IT!
 Czech-IT! is a linguistic corpus of native Czech learners acquiring Italian language, composed by different kinds of communicative situations, in order to reveal a wide range of phenomena.